ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 Privacy Requests are executed immediately by default.
 By setting the REQUIRE_MANUAL_REQUEST_APPROVAL variable in your fidesops.toml to TRUE, Privacy Requests will require approval before executing.
 To approve or deny Privacy Requests, send a list of Privacy Request ids to one of the following endpoints to approve or deny in bulk.
+A denial reason can be provided when denying a Privacy Request.

 `PATCH api/v1/privacy-request/administrate/approve`